Wedding Planning Timeline Checklist: Month-by-Month Guide

 Confirm All Vendors

 Contact every vendor to reconfirm dates, times, locations, and payment schedules.
-Share a detailed day-of timeline so everyone knows when they need to arrive and what's expected.
+Share a detailed day-of timeline so everyone knows when they need to arrive and what is expected.

 Final Dress Fitting